-When you're faced with a crumpled mountain of ironing, don’t despair.
-There are plenty of ways to make the whole experience less of a chore.
+Faced with a crumpled mountain of ironing?
+Don’t despair.
+There are plenty of ways to make the whole experience quicker and easier.

-This video guide is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.
+The video guide above is packed with expert tips to help you save time on your ironing, from when to use continuous steam to how best to target really stubborn creases.

-We also explain what you need to know to buy the best iron - our separate guide to choosing an iron or steam generator has more expert buying advice.
+We also explain what you need to look out for to buy the best iron - for more expert iron buying advice, head to our separate guide to choosing an iron or steam generator.

-Of all the household tasks, ironing is the one many of us dread.
-It can be time consuming and, even worse, if you get it wrong you risk doing permanent damage to your favourite piece of clothing.
+Of all the household tasks, ironing is one many of us dread the most.
+It can be time-consuming and, if you get it wrong, you risk doing permanent damage to your favourite piece of clothing.

 Choosing the best steam iron

-But an ironer is only good as their iron, so you could benefit from finding a reliable, efficient model.
-If you think yours might be past its best, there are plenty of new irons to choose from in our irons reviews area.
+Even the most proficient ironer is only good as their iron, so you could benefit from finding a reliable, efficient model.
+If you think yours might be past its best, there are plenty of new models to choose from in our irons reviews area.

-A Best Buy steam iron will be fast, but a Best Buy steam generator iron will be even faster.
-The Lewis Hamiltons of the ironing world, steam generators can flatten the competition thanks to their superior steam production.
+One of the best steam irons will be fast, but one of the best steam generator irons will be even faster.
+The heavyweights of the ironing world, steam generators can flatten the competition thanks to their superior steam production.

-It's also worth taking a closer look at your ironing board.
-Does it have a lumpy cover that means you're ironing creases into your clothes when you should be smoothing them to perfection?
+If you're struggling to get through your ironing pile, it's worth taking a closer look at your ironing board.
+Does it have a lumpy cover that means you're ironing creases into your clothes?
 Or is it set at an awkward height?

 The best ironing boards are made of mesh and have thick padding, but even these vary considerably.

-Some are better suited to sedentary ironers, others are long and wide enough for bulky bed covers or curtains, or helpfully angled to support the shoulders on shirts or blouses.
+Some are better suited to those who like to iron while sitting down, others are long and wide enough for bulky bed covers or curtains, or helpfully angled to support the shoulders on shirts or blouses.